AlstonCroning/ShareMyComments/README.md

 A good example of this is the Youtube's comments section of videos.

 # What it does?
-It takes the username and the comment and stores in the database for that specific user, and returns them as readable data (JSON)
+It takes the username and the comment and stores in the database for that specific user, and returns them as readable data